interlock-network/bouncer/README.md

 # Infrastructure

-Bouncer clients are run on AWS EC2 instances in the us-west-2 region.
+Bouncer clients are run on Interlock's DigitalOcean droplet.

 # Maintainer